raywu0123/Brain-Tumor-Segmentation/README.md

 * Please refer to `models/__init__.py` for available model_ids,
 and `data/data_providers.py` for available data_provider_ids.
 * For other arguments, please refer to `parser.py`
-* Passing the `--comet` argument alows user to log results to comet.ml, you'll have to add your api-key to the `.env` file
+* Passing the `--comet` argument allows the user to log results to comet.ml, you'll have to add your api-key to the `.env` file

 ### 4. Resume Training from Checkpoint